epiphany-platform/central-build-system/README.md

 ### Build system VNET

-This VNET is core of build system.
+This VNET is core network of build system.
+All the essential components of AKS kubernetes cluster are deployed in this network.
-In this VNET we plan to create [epiphany](https://github.com/epiphany-platform/epiphany) cluster which will use AKS (Azure Kubernetes Services).
-We would like to use it because we predict that cluster will be used extensively and we want to scale the number of workers easily.
-This will be easier to achieve with AKS.

 ### Tekton